hostjane/hostjane.github.io/_pages/getting-donations-gas-groceries.md

 ## How do I receive my donation?

  <span class="purple">All donations are sent free in U.S. dollars.
 Withdrawal methods depend on your location.
-Login to your account > [Settings > Payouts](https://www.hostjane.com/marketplace/settings/payouts) to view available payout methods in your country together with timing and requirements for payouts.</span>
+Login to your Account > [Settings > Payouts](https://www.hostjane.com/marketplace/settings/payouts) to view available payout methods in your country together with timing and requirements for payouts.</span>

 ## What are the taxes on donations?